 The resulting design was featured a "scroll-and-lock" interaction with an autoplaying clip after the show art faded away.
 This allowed each piece of content to get its time in the sun.

-A full-screen autoplay (Tik Tok Style) home feed was also in the works for a V2.
+A full-screen autoplaying home feed was also in the works for an A/B test that didn't quite make it out the door.

 Living Room Apps

-I designed and shipped fully-featured Quibi apps on Apple TV, Android TV, and Amazon's Fire Stick.
+I designed and shipped fully-featured Quibi apps on the Web, Apple TV, Android TV, Roku, and Amazon's Fire Stick.

 We started by supporting Airplay and Chromecast soon after the launch of the mobile apps.
 Immediately after finishing the design work for those, I began to work on a more native solution for living rooms.